Regularized theta lifts for orthogonal groups over totally real fields: Introduction

 Theorem \ref{intro:bop} can be used (when $n>2$) to show that the generating series

 of the special divisors $Z(m)$ is a Hilbert modular form of weight $\kappa$ with values in the first Chow group of $X_K$ (see Theorem \ref{thm:modularity}).
 Here $c_1(\calM_1)$ denotes the Chern class of the line bundle of modular forms of weight $1$.
 Our proof is a variant of the proof that Borcherds gave for $F=\Q$, see \cite{Bo3}.
 This result was also proved in \cite{YZZ} using the modularity result of Kudla--Millson \cite{KM3} for the cohomology classes of special divisors.
-(For small $n=1,2$ the situation is actually more complicated.
-In this case the modularity result can be deduced from the corresponding result for large $n$ by means of the embedding trick of \cite{YZZ}, which we also use to prove the finiteness of the multiplier system of $\Psi$ in Theorem~\ref{intro:bop} for $n=1,2$.)

-In Section \ref{sect:8} we give some examples illustrating Theorem \ref{intro:bop}.
+In Section \ref{sect:8} we present some examples illustrating Theorem \ref{intro:bop}.
 In particular, we consider Shimura curves over totally real fields and Shimura varieties associated to orthogonal groups of even unimodular lattices over real quadratic fields.

-It would be interesting to investigate regularized theta lifts of suitable harmonic Whittaker forms for quadratic spaces over $F$ which are indefinite at more than one archimedian place.
-It seems possible to construct currents for special cycles in this way that compute the cohomology.
-But it is not clear at all how they could lead to explicit relations in the Chow group.
-Moreover, it would be interesting to consider analogues of Whittaker forms for the symplectic group $\Symp(g)$ of genus $g$ and to define regularized theta lifts for the dual pair $(\Symp(g), \Orth(V))$.

 I thank A. Deitmar for his help with Lemma \ref{lem:uniconv} and G. Nebe for her help with Section \ref{sect:8.2}.
 Moreover, I thank E. Freitag, J. Funke, K. Ono and T. Yang for many useful conversations and comments related to this paper.